louking/contracts/docs/contract-admin-reference.rst

    :CSV: download a csv file of the currently filtered events. **Note** only the displayed events will be downloaded,
       so if there are multiple pages of events, some may be missing.

-   :Notes: (requires single selection) takes you to :ref:`edit-notes-view`

    :Delete: (requires single selection) shows popup “are you sure”, and if you click OK delete the :term:`event`

       **Note:** if you don't want the event deleted because (e.g., the race owes or paid money we want to